Jonathan Lekkerimäki: Playing career

 Lekkerimäki made his professional debut for Djurgårdens IF during the 2021–22 season, where he recorded seven goals and two assists in 26 games.
 This made Lekkerimäki the second most-productive 17-year-old goal-scorer in SHL history after Peter Forsberg, who had seven goals in 23 games.
-He also appeared in 26 games for Djurgårdens' J20 team where he recorded 20 goals and 15 assists.
+He also appeared in 26 games for Djurgården's J20 team where he recorded 20 goals and 15 assists.
 He missed the last month of the season due to mononucleosis.